26 of the most stunning spots in Africa

 (CNN) — With its expansive landscapes and formidable animal life, the world's second-biggest continent is arguably the best for photographers.

-Throw in that sense of being in a place that hasn't changed for centuries and sometimes millennia, and you get some of the most inspiring, and inspired, spots on the planet.
+Throw in that sense of being in a place that hasn't changed for centuries and sometimes millennia, and you get some of the most inspiring, and inspired, destinations on the planet.
+Here are 26 of the most amazing places to see when you travel to Africa:

 1. The great migration, Tanzania